front-commerce/developers.front-commerce.com/source/docs/reference/debugging.md

 ---
 id: debugging
 title: Debugging
-description: Debug your Front-Commerce app.
+description: This reference documentation explains how to debug your Front-Commerce app using breakpoints.
 ---

 # Debugging